RitheshShenthar/mozwebrtc/README.md

-# Customizations for the Mozilla QA WebRTC Cluster
+## Customizations for the Mozilla QA WebRTC Cluster

-## Clients
+### Clients

 * client/init.d/*: init scripts for the clients

 These should be put in /etc/init.d on each client. chmod 755 all init.d scripts as root.
 Afterwards, run 'sudo update-rc.d [script name] defaults' for each script.

-## Server
+### Server

-* server/aut-overlay
+* server/aut-overlay: customizations for the firefox binary directory
-* server/bin
+* server/bin: utility scripts
-* server/etc
+* server/etc: cron and logging settings
-* server/tests-overlay
+* server/tests-overlay: customizations for the firefox test tree

-These trees should be copied to the home directory
+These trees should be copied with pathing intact to the home directory

 * server/etc/crontab.cron: crontab to execute update and steeplechase